w3c/wai-curricula/content/content-author/forms.md

 Clear instructions help people with disabilities interact with form fields and controls.
 These include overall instructions about the purpose of the form, specific instructions for each form field and control when required, and information about the current step and the total number of steps in a form.

-Authoring tools may or may not produce accessible instructions.
-When the latter occurs, different team members, including content authors, designers, and developers, need to collaborate to specify the text and appearance of the instructions as well as to implement the instructions.
+Authoring tools may not produce accessible instructions.
+When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make instructions accessible.

 #### Learning Outcomes for Topic